Menu

-Stan Cuff has battled through an array of health issues over the past two decades.
-After suffering a stroke in October 2021, Stan turned to the Bear-Glasgow Y to help take control of his health.
-The Y’s staff stepped up to help.
-Stan enrolled in the YMCAs adaptive fitness program, which provides personal training to those living with disabilities, and he began his journey to rehabilitation.
+Stan Cuff has faced serious health challenges over the past two decades.
+After suffering a stroke in October 2021, he turned to the Bear-Glasgow Y for support.
+The staff welcomed him immediately, and he enrolled in the YMCA’s adaptive fitness program, which offers personal training services to individuals living with disabilities.
+This marked the start of a stroke recovery story shaped by patience, consistency, and community support.

 Thanks to financial support from the Ys Open Doors program, Stan is able to train one-on-one with Adaptive Fitness Coordinator Zachary Lipson, who has seen vast improvements in his mobility, strength, and overall health.
 “The mission of the Y is to reach out and help those who are underserved.”
 Stan says.
 “I’m making progress, gaining muscle, decreasing fat, and all of it’s because of the programs I participate in here at the Y that are just abundant.”